Phone 1800 444 396

 • Queensland local government employees: Where an employee is covered by the Local Government Act 2009 (Qld) and associated industrial instruments, superannuation arrangements may be prescribed or restricted.
 In these cases, the standard super stapling requirements may not apply, and employers should follow the superannuation provisions set out under the relevant legislation or award.

-Many clearing houses or payroll providers, including our partner SuperChoice, will offer automated tools to validate fund details and streamline onboarding.
+Many clearing houses or payroll providers, including our partner SuperChoice, may offer automated tools to validate fund details and streamline onboarding.

 What are the new ATO reporting requirements for super?